 Hot Stone Massage Maui

-As with any massage, it’s best to tell your massage therapist if the stones are too hot or if the massage pressure is too much.
-If you have Diabetes, any numbness in your body or any other health conditions, it’s important you tell your massage therapist before receiving a Hot-Stone massage.
+As with all massage, it’s best to give your massage therapist feedback.
+Let her know if the stones are too hot.
+If you have Diabetes, numbness in your body, you’re pregnant or you have any health conditions, it’s very important you tell your massage therapist before receiving a Hot Stone Massage.

 Hot Stone Massage feels fantastic!!
 Cold-Stone feels great too when you’re overheated or injured.
 You can combine Hot-Stone and Cold-Stone if you wish.